ickobombata/PartyOrganizer/docs/jwt_cpp_setup.md

 # jwt-cpp setup

+## To be fixed, other library is used now

 https://github.com/pokowaka/jwt-cpp

 * The library is built on Ubuntu 18.04 and is located in the [libs](https://github.com/ickobombata/PartyOrganizer/tree/master/src/WebAPI/PartyOrganizer.WebAPI/libs) folder of the project.